IBM/cp4mcm-samples/bcdr/restore/README.md

    --include-namespaces open-cluster-management,<MANAGED_CLUSTER_NAMESPACE>,<DEPLOYED_APPLICATION_NAMESPACE>
    ```

+   #### Note:
-   #### Note: This restore should be performed after RHCAM and IBM Cloud Pak for Multicloud Management installation.
+   - This restore should be performed after RHCAM and IBM Cloud Pak for Multicloud Management installation.
+   - When any velero restore is partially failing with errors then perform the same restore again with the same command.